Rahni Sadler

-Rahni Sadler (Sydney, June 24, 1972), is an Australian television reporter.
+Rahni Sadler (Sydney, born on 24 June 1972), is an Australian television reporter.

 Career

 Sadler first worked in media as a teen model for Chadwick Model Management.
 Her career focus though, was journalism.

 After doing work experience in radio, TV and at magazines, Rahni secured her first reporting job at WIN TV, the Nine Network's affiliate in Canberra.
 She chose Australia's capital because she studied politics at Sydney University, taking part in the Government Honours program.
 Her break as a correspondent in the Federal Parliamentary Press Gallery came in 1997.
 She nearly missed out on the job because she was sent on an urgent assignment to cover the Thredbo landslide for WIN News on the day of her job interview with the Seven Network.
 She approached Seven's bureau chief, Glenn Milne, on the side of the Thredbo Mountain and he agreed to reschedule.

-Sadler broke many stories as a reporter for the Seven Network at its Federal Political Bureau in Canberra from 1997 to 2000.
+Sadler broke many stories as a reporter for Seven News at its Federal Political Bureau in Canberra from 1997 to 2000.
 In mid-2000 she accepted a position at Seven's Sydney newsroom.
 In 2003 she switched to Network Ten where she became a correspondent at the Los Angeles bureau.
 The Seven Network lured her back in February 2007, although this time in at Los Angeles bureau.
 While in the US Rahni covered two Presidential election campaigns, numerous hurricanes including Katrina and Rita, the Academy Awards, the Golden Globes and Screen Actors Guild Awards as well as the Emmys, Grammys and MTV Music Awards.
 Rahni was among the first journalists on the scene following the tragic news of the death of actor Heath Ledger.
 She broke the news of Michael Jackson's death to Australian audiences live on radio station 2GB with Jason Morrison on 25 June 2009.

 In 2010, she returned to Australia after more than seven years as a correspondent in the U.S. and took up a position as senior reporter for the Seven Network's Sunday Night program.
 She was also a fill-in presenter on Weekend Sunrise.

 Rahni has carved out a reputation as a thorough and empathetic interviewer receiving strong praise for her interviewing style, particularly with celebrities.
 Rahni has mentioned as among her favourite interview subjects Matt Damon, Bruce Springsteen, Barry Gibb, Cher, Steve Carell, Ricky Gervais, Queen, Fleetwood Mac and Abba.

 Sadler is noted for her enthusiastic coverage of the inauguration of U.S. President Barack Obama from Washington in January 2009.
 She has twice been recognised by the National Press Club in its Health Journalism Awards.
 In 2012 she was presented with the Victor Chang Award for Excellence in Journalism.

-In April 2017, Sadler resigned from a full-time position at Seven but continued to work with the network on a freelance basis.
+In April 2017, Sadler resigned from a full-time position at the Seven Network but continued to work with the network on a freelance basis.

 She is now a producer/reporter at the Australian Broadcasting Corporation.